IAmSeg/react-til/README.md

 # React TIL

 A small "Today I Learned" application written using Node, express and React.
-This app will read from a file system and generate a hierarchy of "TILs" and display them on a web page.
+This app will read from a directory containing markdown files and generate a hierarchy of "TILs" and display them on a web page.
 You could point this app at a git repo and let all your people commit to it and let the app do its thing.

 You can see the a sample of the app deployed on Heroku [here](https://shrouded-anchorage-80753.herokuapp.com)